Web-Dev-Collaborative/CommonJAMSTACKTemplates/jamstack.org-main/src/site/generators/blogo.md

   - MIT
 templates:
   - Jade
-description: 'Blogo is a blog generator based on JS and Jade'
+description: "Blogo is a blog generator based on JS and Jade"
 ---

 Blogo is a blog generator based on JS and Jade.